Image Credit: Ulannaq Ingemann/Shutterstock.com

-Greenland is an island country located at the northern part of the North American continent between the Arctic Ocean and the North Atlantic Ocean.
-It is the 12th largest country in the world with a total area of 2,166,086 km2, and a small population of 57,695 as of July 2011.
-Almost 81% of the land is ice capped and hence the country experiences extreme arctic to subarctic climatic conditions.
+Greenland is an island country located in the northern part of the North American continent between the Arctic Ocean and the North Atlantic Ocean.
+It is the 12th largest country in the world with a total area of 2,166,086 km2, and a small population of 57,691 as of July 2018, making it the 206th largest country by population.
+Roughly 80% of the land is ice-capped and the country experiences extreme arctic to subarctic climatic conditions.

 Industrial Minerals and Gemstones

-Diamond explorations in Greenland is handled exclusively by companies such as NunaMinerals and The True North Gems Inc. NunaMinerals has spotted new exploration targets for diamond at Kimberlite and Qaamasoq dykes at Tikiusaaq.
+Diamond explorations in Greenland are handled exclusively by companies such as NunaMinerals and The True North Gems Inc. NunaMinerals has spotted new exploration targets for diamond at Kimberlite and Qaamasoq dikes at Tikiusaaq.
 The True North Gems Inc. has been involved in the Fiskenaesset ruby project on the southwestern coastal regions of the country and has declared an estimated ruby resource of about 296 million carats.
-From a 30 t sample, single pink sapphire was valued at $460 per carat and single ruby was valued at $3,220 per carat.
+From a 30t sample, single pink sapphire was valued at $460 per carat and single ruby was valued at $3,220 per carat.

-The Arctic resource base is rich in natural gas and gas liquids.
+In 2001, a survey by the US Geological Survey found that the Greenland Sea could contain up to 110 billion barrels of oil.
 However, drilling and transporting natural gas and petroleum has proved an expensive and risky task.
-Additional costs incurred due to melting ice flooding the existing land is also a major challenge in these areas.
+Additional costs due to melting ice flooding the existing land is also a major challenge in these areas.

 The government of Greenland has awarded licenses for exploration and exploitation of natural gas and petroleum in Baffin Bay to the following companies: